y-kim15/constraintSolver/README.md

 # CS4402 Practical 2 - Constraint Solver Implementation

-This is a containing the source code for Practical 2 of Constraint Programming module CS4402.
+This repository contains the source code for Practical 2 of Constraint Programming module CS4402.

 ### Overview
 This practical involved implementing a constraint solver supporting two algorithms,